pittsburgh-haskell/ihaskell-demo/README.md

 ## Running the notebook live yourself

-A full installation of IHaskell including all the displays as of March 5, 2015 for GHC 7.8.4 was used.
+A full installation of IHaskell including all the displays as of May 7, 2015 for GHC 7.10.1 was used.

 Additional libraries required: